developer-sami/nodemailer-otp/README.md

-# Nodemon Helper
+## nodemailer-otp

-Nodemon Helper is a simple Node.js package that allows developers to easily generate OTPs (One Time Passwords) and send email notifications using Nodemailer.
+Nodemailer-otp  is a simple Node.js package that allows developers to easily generate OTPs (One Time Passwords) and send email notifications using Nodemailer.
 This package provides easy integration into your Node.js projects and supports customizable OTP lengths.

 ## Features
 - Generate OTPs for use in your application